gitxandert/etch-a-sketch/README.md

-# calculator
+# etch-a-sketch

-This is a project that represents more challenging javascript problems than I have tackled so far.
+This is a project demonstrating a command of more difficult java techniques than I've employed up to now.